Today is my birthday. Happy 44th to me.

 Honestly, I don’t.

-Even the day he died, I didn’t want it to matter.
-It still did, but I wished it didn’t.
+Even on the dreadful day he died, I didn’t want it to matter that he passed away on my birthday.
 After all, my father would have never wanted me to experience any sort of emotional pain over him being called to his eternal home.
 Getting to meet Jesus face-to-face is a good thing … right?

 My dad used to tell me that after the first week of basketball practice back when I was in junior high.